BryceCanyonCounty/bcc-stables/README.md

 - Return horse at stable (when open) or using the flee button in the horse menu
 - Feed your horse (haycubes) to increase horse's health and stamina
 - Brushing your horse will clean him and give a slight increase in health and stamina
-- Configurable cooldown time for feeding and brushing
+- Configurable cooldown time for feeding, brushing and selling tamed horses
 - Distance-based NPC spawns
+- Horse Training

+#### Horse Training
-- XP System for horse bonding
+- XP System
+  - Ride, feed and brush your horse to gain XP.
+As xp is gained, bonding levels will increase (0-4) for better horse stats and tricks
-- Tame wild horses
+- Tame wild horses and return to a trainer area to sell or register your tamed horse
+  - If you want to keep the tame, if you have room in your stable, you'll pay a registration fee and it will be added
+- Job check if Trainer job is required

 #### Tips
 - Whistleing -- A short whistle will call your horse.
 A long one will set your horse to follow you.
 A second whistle or mounting your horse will cancel following.
-- XP System -- Ride, feed and brush your horse to gain XP.
-Gain bonding levels (0-4) for better horse stats

 #### Commands
-`/horseRespawn` Respawn your horse while bypassing the distance check
+- `/horseRespawn` Respawn your horse while bypassing the distance check
+- `/horseStats` Check horse xp staus.
+Displays in F8 console (temporary)

 #### Dependencies
 - [vorp_core](https://github.com/VORPCORE/vorp-core-lua)